Timeline of government attacks on journalists in the United States: 1897–1901: William McKinley's presidency

-1898: Wilmington coup burning of The Daily Record
+1898: Wilmington massacre and burning of The Daily Record

 On November 10, 1898, white supremacists in Wilmington, North Carolina, set fire to the offices of the African American–owned Wilmington Daily Record, destroying its press in the opening act of the city's coup d'état.
 State authorities under Gov. Daniel Lindsay Russell then activated the local militia: the Wilmington Light Infantry and a naval militia detachment patrolled the streets with a rapid-fire gun as the violence unfolded, providing cover to the mob during the violence.

 Under this show of state power, the Daily Record remained suppressed; editor Alexander Manly fled, and armed forces helped "restore order" on terms set by the coup leaders—actions described then and since as the use of public force to silence an oppositional Black press.
 Later public-history accounts characterize the paper's destruction as a turning point that enabled the overthrow of the elected, biracial city government.